engtuncay/engtuncay.github.io/web-css/css-intro-02-2-Text.md

 # Text

-*Text Color*
+Source :

+## Text Color

-The color property is used to set the color of the text.
+The *color* property is used to set the color of the text.

 The default text color for a page is defined in the body selector.